xplosionmind/old.tommi.space/README.md

 	- Alternanza scuola-lavoro
 - [Playlist](./_jar/2020-07-17-Playlist.md)
 - [Cinema](./_jar/2020-07-10-Cinema.md)
-- add a “première” section to [everyone](./everyone) page
+- add a “première” section to the [Everyone](./everyone) page
 - [Around the World](./_jar/2020-07-20-Around-the-world.md)

-pages to be created:
+### To be created

-- Formats ideas
+- Shows formats ideas
 - Books passages
-- media I’m in (a stuff extended page, but with media)
+- Stuff extended like page, but with media

 ## FEATURES CHECKLIST

-A walkthrough of the website creation is [here](https://tommi.space/themakingof)

 - [ ] access post category colour (and how conflicts are managed if the post has more than one category) in posts list
 - [ ] add categories list also in the Jar
 - [ ] Analytics (temporarily set up with goatcounter)
 - [ ] automatic `rel="noopener noreferrer" target="_blank"` addition to `<a>` tags.
 Testing [jekyll-target-blank](https://github.com/keithmifsud/jekyll-target-blank) plugin, which is **NOT WORKING**!
 See the [related issue](https://github.com/keithmifsud/jekyll-target-blank/issues/51)
-- [ ] back to top button
 - [ ] checkbox styling
 - [ ] Copyright specifications
 	- [ ] in Everyone page
 	- [ ] better indication of external resources' creators
 - [ ] [CSS only dark/light mode toggle](https://youtu.be/b4FBTr5pSgw)
+- [ ] CSS cleanup
 - [ ] CSV databases (check [this post](https://jekyllrb.com/tutorials/csv-to-table/))
 - [ ] fix `object-fit` in Stuff
 - [ ] Flickr APIs for embedded/integrated/automated galleries